Jackybox123/Team-Chaos-WRO-2025/README.md

 Conclusion

-Team FJV’s AI powered self-driving car represents a sophisticated application of machine learning, neural networks, and real time decision making.
+Team FVJ’s AI powered self-driving car represents a sophisticated application of machine learning, neural networks, and real time decision making.
 Our project combines the power of TensorFlow, Raspberry Pi, a custom built CNN and lego structure to create a self driving system capable of navigating autonomously.

 Our team has employed a unique approach in the design of our intelligent vehicle, which is characterized by the use of a pure Artificial Intelligence (AI) model.
 At the heart of this system is a Convolutional Neural Network (CNN) that operates under a Linux environment, utilizing Google's TensorFlow.